learn-co-curriculum/react-hooks-state/README.md

 ```

 The reason for this comes down to how React keeps track of which state variables
-are associated with &mdash; hooks must always be called in the same order.
+are associated with — hooks must always be called in the same order.
 For a
 more detailed explanation, check out the
 [React docs][rules of hooks explanation].